 c.
 The SCSI RDMA Protocol (SRP) driver loads by default on all nodes where IB services are configured to load at boot time.
-If a node does not need SRP services, change the value for SRP_LOAD to no to disable SRP.
+If your Cray system needs SRP services, verify that the value for SRP_LOAD is set to yes to enable SRP.